 Read about MammalWeb's Terms and Conditions.

 Who runs MammalWeb?
 MammalWeb was set up in collaboration between Durham University and Durham Wildlife Trust.
-It is run by MammalWeb Limited.
-MammalWeb Limited is a not-for-profit company limited by guarantee.
-Directors include representatives from Durham University's departments of Anthropology, Bioscience and Computer Science, Durham Wildlife Trust, the National Wildlife Management Centre and Manifesto Digital.
+Until 2025, it was run by MammalWeb Limited, a not-for-profit company limited by guarantee.
+At the end of 2024, we transitioned to a charity (charity number 1211183).
+Trustees include representatives from Durham University's departments of Anthropology, Bioscience and Computer Science, Durham Wildlife Trust, the University of Brighton, the National Wildlife Management Centre and independent consultants.
 Much of the hard work involved in setting up and running the platform, and in understanding the data is conducted by other scientists at Durham University, including the following:

 Afthab Katakath